cloudmesh-community/hid-sp18-514/project/project-praposal.md

 A dataset is said to satisfy Benford’s Law if the leading digits have the following the probability distribution:

-Table1: Probability distribution of Benford’s Law
+Table 1: Probability distribution of Benford’s Law

 ![Benfords Law Table](https://github.com/cloudmesh-community/hid-sp18-514/blob/master/project/images/benfords_law.JPG?raw=true)